wartman/pilot/readme.md

   public static final blue = 'blue';
 }

-// Styles are compiled to css and output alongside your compiled
-// code.
-You can change its destination by defining `pilot-css`
-// in your build `hxml`.
-//
-// It's important to note that these styles will NOT be present
-// in the compiled code.
-Instead, calls to `Style.create` are
-// replaced with a String that points to a class in the generated
-// css file.
-This means it's safe to use `Style.create` inside of
-// loops and `Widget#build`, as we'll see in a second. enum abstract ButtonType(Style) to Style {
+enum abstract ButtonType(Style) to Style {
   var Primary = Style.create({
     // Note that you can pass static final properties to Style rules!